epicgaming19/pizzaclicker/README.md

 # pizzaclicker
 work in progress.
-Will be updated regularly download all files for it to work
+Will be updated regularly.
+Please download all files for it to work.